|Section Title:||Qualitative Methods for the Social Sciences|

 |Course:||P A 397C - Advanced Empirical Methods for Policy Analysis

 |Day & Time:||Tuesdays, 9:00 AM - 12:00 PM|

 |Waitlist Information:||For LBJ Students: UT Waitlist Information|

-Description: This graduate seminar is designed to complement existing courses on quantitative techniques of data collection and analysis that already exist at the LBJ School and at the Sociology and Geography departments.
-Specifically, the aim is to develop awareness and expertise in a range of more qualitative survey research methods, approaches and designs, ranging from participant observational techniques through semi-structured interviewing to more formal questionnaire and census type surveys.
-The course will also address issues of research project design and targeting, sampling, ethnography, case studies, ethics, data and informational handling arising from the different techniques, as well as the preparation of final reports based upon social survey analysis.
+Description: This graduate class forms part of the newly extended core curriculum in the LBJ School of Public Affairs and is designed to complement existing courses on methods and quantitative techniques of data collection and analysis that already exist at the LBJ School, as well as in the Sociology and Geography departments.
+Prospective students should note that the larger class size requires that the class be taught in a lecture rather than seminar format, although much of the work will be conducted in small groups.
+Specifically, the aim of this course is to develop awareness and expertise in a range of qualitative survey research methods, approaches, and designs, ranging from observational techniques through semi-structured interviewing to more formal questionnaire and census-type surveys.
+The course will also address issues of research project design and targeting, IRB compliance, sampling, ethnography, case studies, ethics, data and informational handling arising from the different techniques, as well as the preparation of final reports based upon social survey analysis.
 Among the specific methods in which training will be offered are: Observational Techniques (participant, "mass", focus groups, social monitoring, etc.); Content Analysis; Focus Groups; "Elite"/Key Informant Interviewing; Questionnaire Design and Application; Behavioral/Psychological testing (TAT Tests, Repertory Grids etc.).